MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 ---
 # SQL Server authentication methods

-Azure Data Explorer can authentication to external SQL databases in different ways.
+Azure Data Explorer can authenticate to external SQL databases in different ways.
 For Azure Data Explorer to interact with and authenticate to SQL databases, you must specify the SQL Server's `connection string`.
 The `connection string` defines the database being accessed and its authentication information.

 We recommend adding an `h` to connection strings that contain secrets, so that the connection strings are [obfuscated in telemetry data](../../query/scalar-data-types/string.md#obfuscated-string-literals) using one of the following methods: